RAltieri357/Discord_DarkStormLoLK/README.md

-# Discord_DarkStormLoLK
+# Discord DarkStormLoLK Bot
-My personal Discord bot, it does what I personally want and nothing more.
+My personal Discord bot, it does what I want.